the-turing-way/the-turing-way/book/website/communication/dif-articles/software.md

 (cm-dif-articles-software-review)=
 ### How do you review a Software Paper?

-Some journals (such as [the Journal of Open Research Software](https://openresearchsoftware.metajnl.com)) adopt the philosophy that the review process only applies to the paper itself, not the software, although basic standards in the software are still enforced, i.e. that the software installs and operates as described.
+Some journals (such as [the Journal of Open Research Software](https://openresearchsoftware.metajnl.com)) adopt the philosophy that the review process only applies to the paper itself, not the software, although basic standards in the software are still enforced, for example, that the software installs and operates as described.

 While many journals encourage publishing software that has been used in published research, in order to strengthen the case for publication, it is not typically a strict requirement.